 All proposed comment resolutions (other than “Accepted” or “Noted”) shall be considered by the originator.

-If after taking into account the comments received the originator agrees that a revised Draft ExTAG DS is required then the originator shall provide the IECEx Secretariat with a revised draft ExTAG DS for reposting and circulation for comment according to item 2 above, (unless the revision is considered minor).
+If after taking into account the comments received the originator agrees that a revised Draft ExTAG DS is required then the originator shall provide the IECEx Secretariat with a revised draft ExTAG DS for reposting and circulation for comment according to Step 2 above, (unless the revision is considered minor, because it does not change the overall intent of the Draft DS).

-Where, after two cycles, the parties commenting still do not accept the draft, the ExTAG Chairman shall decide on the course of action which may be any of the following:
+Where, after two cycles, the parties commenting still do not accept the draft, the ExTAG Officers shall decide on the course of action which shall be any of the following:

-Draft ExTAG DS with a Compilation of Comments shall be put on the agenda of the next ExTAG meeting;
+Draft ExTAG DS with a Compilation of Comments shall be put on the agenda of the next ExTAG meeting to discuss whether there is a need for the DS or not

-Draft ExTAG DS with a Compilation of Comments shall proceed to publication but also be listed for discussion at the next ExTAG meeting
+Draft ExTAG DS with a Compilation of Comments shall proceed to publication and be listed for noting at the next ExTAG meeting

-Draft ExTAG DS shall be withdrawn and referred to the appropriate IEC TC31 Committee or appropriate Subcommittee, MT or working group (for example, if the consensus is that the Draft ExTAG DS introduces new requirements).
+Draft ExTAG DS shall not proceed and may be referred to the IEC TC 31 IECEx Liaison (for example, if the consensus is that the Draft ExTAG DS introduces new requirements).
 This action will also be noted on the agenda of the next ExTAG Meeting;

-Draft ExTAG DS shall be withdrawn and referred to the appropriate ExTAG or ExMC working group.
-This action will also be noted on the agenda of the next ExTAG Meeting; or
+Draft ExTAG DS shall not proceed and may be referred to the appropriate ExTAG or ExMC working group.
+This action will also be noted on the agenda of the next ExTAG Meeting.

-Draft ExTAG DS may be withdrawn permanently (for example in case of widespread opposition to the proposed answer).
-In order to record the position of the ExTAG, an INF document shall be issued by the ExTAG Deputy Chairman and posted to the ExTAG Decision List with advice that the draft ExTAG DS was withdrawn, a short summary of the ExTAG’s position and a link to the Compilation of Comments document.

-If the originator does not agree with the comments or proposed changes from the commenter(s) the matter shall be referred to the ExTAG Chairman who will determine the course of action (which may be to refer the Draft DS and comments to the next ExTAG meeting).

 Application of accepted DS

-Immediately an ExTAG Decision Sheet has been approved and published on the IECEx Web Site all Ex CBs and Ex TLs operating within the IECEx System shall apply this ExTAG Decision Sheet as a mandatory part of the IECEx System.
+Immediately an ExTAG Decision Sheet has been approved and published on the IECEx Web Site all Ex CBs and Ex TLs operating within the IECEx System shall apply this ExTAG Decision Sheet as a mandatory part of the IECEx Certified Equipment Scheme for the projects opened following the publication.
+The DS shall contain a statement defining its applicability as outlined in Step 1.1 of Clause 1.

 Maintenance of accepted DS

-Any ExCB or ExTL may question an existing ExTAG DS by proposing new wording in line with Step 1 above in this document.
+An accepted DS applies to a specific edition or editions of one or more Standards, and therefore an accepted DS normally remains applicable indefinitely.
+However, an accepted DS shall be reviewed to determine the following:

+Confirm that the accepted DS has been incorporated into new editions of any referenced Standards published after the DS was accepted.
+If not, the IECEx Liaison to IEC/TC 31 shall contact the MT/WG responsible for the involved Standard for feedback regarding plans to address the DS in the future; and

+Confirm that a link to the accepted DS has been inserted into the Blank ExTRs for any standards referenced by the DS.
+If not, the IECEx Secretariate shall address.

-No more than five years after publication of an ExTAG DS the IECEx Secretariat shall add this ExTAG DS to the agenda of the next ExTAG meeting so that a review can be held to determine if there is still a need for this ExTAG DS or if it can be archived because updated standards have resolved the problem.
+The first review for an accepted DS shall be performed five years after publication.
+The IECEx Secretariat shall add each accepted DS that is due for review to the agenda of the next ExTAG meeting so that a review can be held in accordance with the above.

+Subsequent reviews of accepted DS maybe performed as determined by the ExTAG Chair.

+In addition, any ExCB or ExTL may question an accepted ExTAG DS by proposing new wording in line with Step 1 above in this document.